The Things I Learned About My Marriage in a Foreign Country

 You need to show your hard work in the marriage.Love, appreciation, teamwork, trust, communication, respect, faithfulness, and the strength that holds you together counts for in a good marriage.

 Every day is a chance for your marriage to work and to get better.

 Daily conversations help you through the hardest of times.

 Compromises allows for marriages to keep going and surviving, and this you do together.

 Treat your partner like you would like to be treated and spoken to not in a harshly.

 Patience and hard work shows limitless rewards.

-It is a shame to see married couples who only look for the good times in a marriage and forget about the other times.
+It is a shame to see married couples who only look for the good times in a marriage, and forget about the other times.
 Marriage is not all about blissful times.
 I live my life in a happy manner and with positive results.
 I don't expect everyone to be that way.
 It's entirely up to the individual.

 Marriage is Teamwork

 © 2014 Devika Primić